Introduction

 • Third argument: ETH value (0 in this case)

-• Fourth argument: Encoded function call (transferOwnership in this case)
+• Fourth argument: Encoded function call to the protected contract (transferOwnership in this case)

 cl is the cheatcode exposed by the CredibleTest contract used specifically for testing assertions.
 It provides tools to validate your assertions under different conditions without having to deploy them to a real blockchain.